-From March 2015 to June 2024 (112 months in total).
-Project completion is defined as the commencement of the service of the road (June 2023).
+From July 2014 to June 2023 (108 months in total).
+Project completion is defined as the commencement of the service of the facilities (March 2022).

-- (6) Project Implementation Structure - 1) Borrower: The Royal Government of Cambodia - 2) Executing Agency: Ministry of Public Works and Transport (hereinafter referred to as "MPWT") - 3) Operation and Maintenance System: MPWT - (7) Collaboration and Division of Work with Other Projects and Donors - 1) Japan's Assistance Activity
+(6) Project Implementation Structure

-Japan is promoting connectivity in the Mekong region by improving roads in the Southern Economic Corridor through the Project as well as the National Road No.5 Improvement Project (Battambang - Sri
+- 1) Borrower: The Royal Government of Cambodia - Executing Agency: Ministry of Public Works and Transport (hereinafter referred to as "MPWT") - 3) Operation and Maintenance System: MPWT - (7) Collaboration and Division of Work with Other Projects and Donors - 1) Japan's Assistance Activity

-Sophorn) (I) (II) (2013-2020) and National Road No.5 Improvement Project (Prek Kdam - Thlea Ma'am) (I) (II) (2014-2022), which are Japanese ODA Loan projects in progress at present.
+Japan is promoting connectivity in the Mekong region by improving roads in the Southern Economic Corridor through the Project as well as National Road No.5 Improvement Project (Battambang - Sri Sophorn) (I) (II) (2013-2020) and National Road No.5 Improvement Project (Thlea Ma'am - Battambang and Sri Sophorn - Poipet Sections) (I) (2015-2023), which are Japanese ODA Loan projects in progress at present.
 Moreover, Japan has made efforts to enhance the capacity for maintenance of infrastructure for the executing agency through the Project for Strengthening Capacity for Maintenance of Roads and Bridges (2015-2018, Technical Cooperation Project) and the Project for Capacity Enhancement on Environmental and Social Considerations in Implementing Agency in Road Sector (2017-2020, Technical Assistance Project related to Japanese ODA Loan).
 The outcomes of these Technical Cooperation are used in infrastructure development projects including the Project.

-2) Other Donors' Assistance Activity
+Other Donors' Assistance Activity N/A